-A garbage disposal is a modern convenience which can help to significantly reduce the amount of waste that your home produces.
-What is not convenient, however, is a clogged disposal, which can occur for any number of reasons.
-Read on to learn some helpful tips to prevent clogs from recurring and great advice on how to fix a clogged disposal from the experts at Mr. Appliance®.
+A garbage disposal is a modern convenience that can help to significantly reduce the amount of waste that your home produces.
+What is not convenient, however, is clogged disposal, which can occur for any number of reasons.
+Read on to learn some helpful tips to prevent clogs from recurring and great advice on how to fix clogged disposal from the experts at Mr. Appliance®.

 What Causes a Garbage Disposal to Clog?

 A garbage disposal is designed to convert food scraps into liquid waste using a combination of water and mechanics.
 In order for a clog to form there must be sufficient material blocking the flow of water down the drain, caused by one or more of the following:

 - Lack of water - Once the food waste has been finely ground it requires an adequate supply of water to allow it to continue to flow through the drainage system.
 Lack of water can cause these materials to build up in sufficient quantities to clog the disposal and prevent water from penetrating.

 - Granular materials - Ground items such as eggshells or coffee grounds become tiny grains that can adhere to any existing sludge and cause a clog.

 - Fibrous materials - Banana peels, celery, artichokes, and other fibrous foods can become enmeshed with other materials and/or catch on the impellers.